 Reward Prediction Error and Value Encoding

 The important role of the striatum in computing reward prediction error and value during reinforcement learning has been well established.
-In this project we have started to explore these signals in the primate hippocampus and comparing them directly to signals seen in the caudate nucleus as animals learn new conditional motor associations.
+This project explores these signals in the primate hippocampus and compares them directly to signals seen in the caudate nucleus as subjects learn new conditional motor associations.

 TEMPORAL ORDER MEMORY

 All stories or episodes have a beginning, a middle and an end.
 How do the cells of the medial temporal lobe keep track of the timing of individual items in an episode?
 We recently compared the patterns of medial temporal lobe activity during a temporal order memory test to that seen in the prefrontal cortex reporting stronger timing-related activity in the hippocampus relative to the prefrontal cortex (Naya et al., 2017).